d'Orsay museum view

 The Jacquemart-André provides a very different experience from most of the venues on our Top-10 List.
 This is a private museum, located in the 8th arrondissement at 158 Boulevard Haussmann, that has preserved the feeling of a private home.
 The mansion was completed in 1875 and opened to the public as a museum in 1913.

 As a result of its uniqueness, the Jacquemart-André possesses pluses and minuses for art lovers.
 The mansion itself is both impressive and intimate, and the permanent collection of Italian sculpture and painting (from the Florentine & Venetian schools, in particular) is first-rate.
-Most visitors come here for the fabulous and varied temporary exhibitions; however, the cozy rooms dedicated as exhibition space in the past were simply way too small.
+Most visitors come here for the fabulous and varied temporary exhibitions; however, the cozy rooms dedicated as exhibition space are simply way too small.

-“God the Father” (below) was displayed as part of the first-rate Bellini exhibition.
+“God the Father” (below) was displayed in 2023 as part of the first-rate Bellini exhibition.

 Madonna and Child, circa 1500 by Giovanni Bellini